-Gilead shares rise 5% on report of AstraZeneca's interest in megamerger
+Gilead shares rise on report of AstraZeneca's interest in megamerger

-(Reuters) - Shares of U.S. drugmaker Gilead Sciences Inc (GILD.O) rose over 5% in premarket trading on Monday after a report it had been approached by Britain’s AstraZeneca (AZN.L) for a possible merger to form one of the world’s largest drug companies.
+(Reuters) - Shares of Gilead Sciences Inc (GILD.O) rose as much as 3% on Monday after a report said the U.S. drugmaker had been approached by Britain’s AstraZeneca (AZN.L) for a possible merger to form one of the world’s largest drug companies.

+AstraZeneca contacted Gilead last month but the U.S. company, which is testing its drug remdesivir as a COVID-19 treatment, was not interested in combining with another big drugmaker, Bloomberg reported.

+Gilead’s shares, which have risen about 18% this year through Friday’s close, pared some of their premarket gains after CNBC reported citing sources that the companies were not in active talks.

 A merger would also unite two drugmakers at the forefront of efforts to fight the new coronavirus but could be politically sensitive as governments seek control over potential vaccines or treatments.

-Gilead’s remdesivir is the first drug to show improvement in COVID-19 patients in formal trials.
-Shares of the company have risen about 18% this year through Friday’s close.
+Gilead’s remdesivir is the first drug to show improvement in COVID-19 patients in formal trials, while AstraZeneca is racing to develop a vaccine for COVID-19 through its partnership with Oxford University.

 “(Gilead) may be on the verge of having one of the fastest growing products in the industry, if they can successfully establish profitable commercial pricing for remdesivir,” said SVB Leerink analyst Geoffrey Porges.